nexmo-community/nexmo-convo-workshop/voice/README.md

 ### Run the application

-Now that we created our application, the only thing needed to make the call is run the code.
+Now that we created our application, the only thing needed to make the call is running the code.
 So go ahead and run it with node, and you should be getting a call from the Nexmo number.

 ```
 $ node index.js